 As you well know, plant proteins are quite difficult to digest as compared to animal protein.
 However, hemp is special in the sense that 98% of the protein found in the hemp seeds is digestible.
 The ease of digesting hemp protein can be attributed to albumin and edestin which are easily broken down by the human body.

 Research shows that protein derived from cold-pressed hemp seeds is easy to digest as compared to seeds that have been subjected to heat processing.
-Always look out for this factor when buying hemp protein.

 It is vegan friendly